Court Deadline Calculator (Add Calendar or Business Days)

 How to use the court deadline tracker

 2. Choose the correct start date.
-For most rules, this is the date of service, mailing, entry of judgment, or filing.
-Use the date defined by your jurisdiction’s rules, not necessarily the date you first saw the document.
+For many rules, this is the date of service, mailing, entry of judgment, or filing.
+Use the date defined by your jurisdiction's rules, not necessarily the date you first saw the document.

 8. Verify against official sources.
 Finally, compare the projected date to your court's rules and holiday calendar to ensure it is correct for your jurisdiction and case type.